Thanks to all who attended, this year’s summit shattered records with more than 1,000+ Black higher education leaders and supporters in attendance.

 UNITE is organized each year by UNCF’s Institute for Capacity Building, whose mission is to partner with Historically Black Colleges & Universities and Predominantly Black Institutions to help them propel student success, community impact, and the advancement of educational equity and racial justice.

-This year’s UNITE summit will include pre-conferences, plenaries and breakout sessions focused on institutional transformation, executive leadership, enrollment management, STEM initiatives, mental health, climate action, community empowerment, federal programming, industry collaboration, fundraising and advancement, K-12 partnerships, career pathways, and more.
+UNITE 2023 included pre-conferences, plenaries and breakout sessions focused on institutional transformation, executive leadership, enrollment management, STEM initiatives, mental health, climate action, community empowerment, federal programming, industry collaboration, fundraising and advancement, K-12 partnerships, career pathways, and more.
+Please check out the videos below and find more from UNITE 2023 and 2022 on our YouTube channel.